PRQL/prql-query/README.md

 tables in the postgres database and not views.

 By default you will be connected to the "public" schema and can reference tables there within your query.
-If you want to query tables from another schema then you currently have to reference these through aliased `--from` parameters like so:
+You can specify a different schema to connect to using the "?currentSchema=schema" paramter.
+If you want to query tables from another schema outside of that then you currently have to reference these through aliased `--from` parameters like so:

-    $ pq -d postgresql://username:password@host:port/database \
+    $ pq -d postgresql://username:password@host:port/database?currentSchema=schema \
-        --from alias=schema.table 'from alias | take 10'
+        --from alias=other_schema.table 'from alias | take 10'

 ### Environment Variables